Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/nitrophone.rst

 Authnkey also comes with useful features such as:

-- Show the Nitrokey status with its attributes.
+- Show the Nitrokey's information.
 - List saved credentials.
 - Change the FIDO2 PIN.